livoras/runback/README.md

 In this example:
 1. `checkUser` step returns true/false based on user ID
-2. Based on condition result, either `processAdmin` or `processNormalUser` executes
+2. Based on condition result, only one of `processAdmin` or `processNormalUser` will execute:
+   - If user is admin (checkUser returns true), only processAdmin will execute
+   - If user is normal (checkUser returns false), only processNormalUser will execute
 3. `mergeResult` step uses comma-separated references:
    - `$ref.processAdmin.message,$ref.processNormalUser.message`
-   - If user is admin, gets value from `processAdmin.message`
-   - If user is normal, gets value from `processNormalUser.message`
-4. System automatically handles branch merging without manual branch execution checking
+   - Since only one branch will execute, this will get the result from that branch
+   - The merge node doesn't care which branch triggered it, it executes as soon as any branch completes
+4. Key features: Only one conditional branch executes, and the merge node triggers when any branch completes

 ## API Reference